 Flaxseed is pretty popular these days.
-Many people are convinced of its widespread health benefits, but researchers are still teasing out the facts from the wishful thinking, according to the American Institute for Cancer Research.
+Many people are convinced of its widespread health benefits, but researchers are still separating the facts from the wishful thinking, according to the American Institute for Cancer Research.

 Flaxseed also is known to be a good source of other nutrients, including:

 Legumes include beans, peas and lentils.
 They are rich in several nutrients, including:

 A 2012 study published in the Archives of Internal Medicine found that eating a diet rich in legumes helped people with Type 2 diabetes control their blood sugar and also reduced their risk of heart disease.